mavlink/mavlink-devguide/en/services/camera.md

 The latest version replaces all of these specific commands with the general requestor [MAV_CMD_REQUEST_MESSAGE](../messages/common.md#MAV_CMD_REQUEST_MESSAGE).

 Cameras are expected to use/migrate to the latest versions of the protocol.
-Ground stations, and camera servers are expected to support both versions of the protocol as we migrate to exclusive use of `MAV_CMD_REQUEST_MESSAGE`.
+Ground stations and MAVLink SDKs are expected to support both versions of the protocol as we migrate to exclusive use of `MAV_CMD_REQUEST_MESSAGE`.

 The transition works like this:
 1. Camera servers need to handle both approaches for now (i.e. support both new generic and old specific commands).